 A thorough study of federal income tax law and its application to individuals, partnerships, and corporations.
 Taxable income and deductible expenditures are given special emphasis.
-Sample returns and problems are used in the development of skills needed to prepare tax returns, especially individual tax returns.
-Prerequisites: APA 2161 Lecture Hours: 40; Lab Hours: 0
+Sample returns and problems are used in the development of skills needed to prepare tax returns, particularly individual tax returns.
+Prerequisites: APA2161, Lecture Hours: 40: Lab Hours: 0: Other Hours: 0